-The Dallas/Fort Worth campus is centered on the campus of the Dallas Veterans Affairs Medical Center.
-The Pharmacy School building is approximately 10,000 sq. ft. and houses a P3 classroom linked to the other campuses, administrative and faculty offices, small group rooms, and a student lounge.
+The Dallas/Fort Worth campus has two sites, one resides on the campus of the Dallas Veterans Affairs Medical Center and the other is within the central Dallas Medical District.
+The Pharmacy School building on the Dallas VA campus is approximately 10,000 sq. ft. and houses a P3 classroom linked to the other campuses, administrative and faculty offices, small group rooms, and a student lounge.
+The campus located within the Dallas Medical District and also houses P3 classrooms linked to other campuses, administrative, faculty offices and student lounges.
 Students have rotations among numerous hospitals, clinics, and community pharmacies throughout the Metroplex, working on teams of medical students and other health professionals throughout their two years.